nickloman/nickloman.github.com/_posts/2017-03-09-ultrareads-for-nanopore.md

 Well actually: we’re not quite there yet, but we did manage to sequence 1/6th of the whole genome in a single read last week.
 Here’s how we (well, he) did it.
 As usual we like to release our protocols openly and early to encourage the community to test and improve them.
 Please let us know about any tweaks you find helpful!
 The community seems very excited by this judging by my Twitter feed and email inbox, so we have rush released the protocol.
 The tweets have also inspired commentaries by <a href="http://omicsomics.blogspot.co.uk/2017/03/minion-leviathan-reads-update.html">Keith Robison and <a href="http://enseqlopedia.com/2017/03/really-long-reads-nanopore-minion/">James Hadfield</a>, thanks guys!

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Not bad ..
+92% genome coverage of E. coli, average depth of 3.8x.
+But from just _43_ reads. <a href="https://t.co/vDqaEJblP9">https://t.co/vDqaEJblP9</a> (gt350kb.fasta) <a href="https://t.co/x66o0lXayz">pic.twitter.com/x66o0lXayz</a></p>&mdash; Nick Loman (@pathogenomenick) <a href="https://twitter.com/pathogenomenick/status/837414765609824256">March 2, 2017</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 First … a bit of background and the importance of working with moles not mass.
-This line of thinking was triggered during the Zika project when we noticed our yields when sequencing amplicons was never as good as with genomic DNA.
+This line of thinking was triggered during the <a href="http://zibraproject.org">Zika sequencing project</a> when we noticed our yields when sequencing amplicons was never as good as with genomic DNA.
 Why was that?

 We decided a possible reason is that nanopore sequencing protocols are usually expressed in terms of starting mass (typically 1 microgram for the ligation protocols).
 But of course 1 microgram of 300 bp fragments is a lot more (>25x more) DNA fragments compared to 1 microgram of 8000 base fragments.
 By not factoring this in the library prep, likely we were not making an efficient library because the protocol has not been scaled up 25 times to account for this difference.
 It stands to reason that it’s the molarity that’s important when loading the flowcell rather than the total volume of DNA.
 If you could load some imaginary molecule of DNA with mass 1000ng (bear with me), the chances of that interacting with the pore is still quite low.
 More molecules means more potential interactions with the pore, meaning more potential yield.